hychn/hychn.github.io/md/A.journal.md

     Refraining is the method for getting to know thenature of this restlessness and fear.
 It’s a method forsettling  into  groundlessness.
 If  we  immediately  en-tertain ourselves by talking, by acting, by thinking—if there’s never any pause—we will never be able torelax.
 We will always be speeding through our lives.We’ll  always  be  stuck  with  what  my  grandfathercalled a good case of the jitters.

     Once there was a young warrior.
 Her teacher toldher  that  she  had  to  do  battle  with  fear. w canI defeat you?”
 Fear replied, “My weapons are that Italk fast, and I get very close to your face.
 Then youget completely unnerved, and you do whatever I say.If you don’t do what I tell you, I have no power.
 Youcan listen to me, and you can have respect for me.You can even be convinced by me.
 But if you don’t dowhat I say, I have no power.”
 In that way, the studentwarrior learned how to defeat fear.
+    This is how it actually works.
+There has to be somekind of respect for the jitters, some understanding ofhow our emotions have the power to run us aroundin circles.

 # 210824